cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   cross-protocol or downgrade attacks.
 This context information is not sent over the wire in any key exchange messages.
 However, applications may choose to send it alongside key exchange messages if needed for their use case.
-- Client and server identifier: As described in {{client-credential-storage}}, clients and servers are identified with their public keys by default.
+- Client and server identifier: As described in {{client-material}}, clients and servers are identified with their public keys by default.
 However, applications may choose alternate identifiers that are pinned to these public keys.
 For example, servers may use a domain name instead of a public key as their identifier.
 Absent